Merzouk-Ilyes/Projet-2CS-Front/README.md

 1. git clone
 2. npm install for all the repositories
 3. run all project repos
-4. the the reduis server (use wsl for windows)
+4. run the reduis server (use wsl for windows)

 if you have any question don't hesitate to ask :+1: